 with Ascending Path Tours

-Spencer Glacier is located just South of Portage Valley and the Turnagain Arm in the Kenai Mountains and the Chugach National Forest.
-It is entirely off the road system and only accessible by rail.
+Board the Glacier Discovery Train for a scenic ride along Turnagain Arm en route to the Spencer Glacier Whistle Stop, located just south of Portage Valley in the Chugach National Forest.
+Spencer Glacier is entirely off the road system and only accessible by rail.

-Your guide will pace the trip & mileage to the group's fitness level & desires.
-Restroom facilities are available at Spencer Whistle Stop.
+Your guide will pace the trip and mileage to the group's fitness level & desires.
+Restroom facilities are available at the Spencer Glacier Whistle Stop.

 This is an easy to moderate activity for ages 7-70.
 No experience is necessary.

-This trip operates in all weather conditions with one departure daily.
+This full-day trip operates in all weather conditions with one departure daily from Anchorage and Girdwood.

 - snacks and water provided on the hike;